Evolution of stars with 60 and 200 Msun: predictions for WNh stars in the Milky Way: Theoretical and observational diagnostics

-Therefore, our transition towards thicker winds at $\Gamma_\text{e}=\kappa_\text{e}L_*/4\pi cGM_*=0.5$ is independent on the mass-loss regime adopted for the optically thin regime.
+On the contrary, the proposed transition towards thicker winds at $\Gamma_\text{e}=\kappa_\text{e}L_*/4\pi cGM_*=0.5$ is explicitly independent on the mass-loss regime adopted for the optically thin regime, together with not needing any $\beta$-law assumption for the velocity profile \citep{alex22a}.
 In this case, we enter into the optically thick wind regime because the continuum contribution to the radiative-driving mechanism becomes more relevant as we approach the Eddington limit, reason why the $\Gamma_\text{e,trans}$ is almost constant for different values of $\alpha$ CAK parameter.
 Hence, this transition differs from the transition based on the single-line scattering limit established by \citet{sabhahit22,sabhahit23}, where the kink in the $\dot M-\Gamma_\text{e}$ is due to the dominance of multi-scattering for the line-driven mechanism.
 This means, both transitions are connected to a different physical mechanisms at different wind conditions.
 The existence of the transition at $\Gamma_\text{e,trans}=0.5$ where continuum-driven wind becomes predominant does not contradict the existence of a limit where the line-driving needs to adopt multi-scattering.
-Indeed, the trend shown in Fig.~\ref{eta_vs_Gammae} suggests that the condition $\eta=1$ should be satisfied at some point $\Gamma_\text{e}\gg0.5$, even though it is not possible to assure it properly because of the lack of studies adopting new $\dot M$ recipes \citep{kk17,bjorklund21,alex23a} for $\Gamma_\text{e}>0.4$.
-Also, there are not information about the value for $\Gamma_\text{e}$ where the transition determined by \citet{sabhahit22,sabhahit23} takes place.
+Indeed, the trend shown in Fig.~\ref{eta_vs_Gammae} suggests that the condition $\eta\simeq0.6$ should be satisfied at some point $\Gamma_\text{e}\gg0.5$, even though it is not possible to assure it properly because of the lack of studies adopting new $\dot M$ recipes for $\Gamma_\text{e}>0.4$ \citep{kk17,bjorklund21,alex23a}, whereas the transition Eddington factor determined by \citet{sabhahit22} is around $\sim0.4$ (see their Table~3).
+This implies, that either new winds predict a transition wind efficiency lower than the $\eta_\text{switch}$ found by keeping V01 for thin winds (thus meaning that the $\eta$ transition would depend on the mass-loss recipe adopted for low $\Gamma_\text{e}$), or the transition to thick winds might be better represented with the predominance of electron scattering for the radiative acceleration when Eddington factor goes around $\sim0.4-0.5$.
+As discussed in Sec.~\ref{selfconsistent_gamma05}, this is exactly the range of $\Gamma_\text{e}$ where self-consistent mass-loss rate shows more dispersion.

 Another aspect that should be explored, is the metallicity dependence. \citet{sabhahit23} finds that the $\eta_\text{switch}$ value where the wind becomes optically thick varies with the metallicity, given the direct dependence on $\dot M$ and terminal velocity for the wind efficiency number \citep{vink12}, and the adopted scaling for the terminal velocities a different $Z$.
 From our side, the transition based on $\Gamma_\text{e,trans}=0.5$ suggests to be invariant for different metallicities, because of its invariance for different values of the line-force $\alpha$ (which it is metallicity dependent).
 However, as seen in Sec.~\ref{selfconsistent_gamma05}, a deeper analysis of the m-CAK around $\Gamma_\text{e}>0.4$ will be required at various values of $Z$, both to evaluate the possibilities of some metallicity dependence for $\Gamma_\text{e,trans}$ but also to get $\dot M_\text{thick}(Z)$.
 Up to now, we just have the calibration done by \citet{brands22} plus the $\dot M-Z$ dependence from \citet{alex23a}, fitted only for the mass range of $25-120\,M_\odot$ and thus extrapolated up to $M_\text{zams}=200\,M_\odot$ in this work.